-Hood River County Coronavirus (COVID-19)
+Hood River County

-This proactive, collaborative COVID-19 emergency response continues in Hood River County, with County departments, Cities, Ports, health agencies, law enforcement, Fire and EMS,
+This proactive, collaborative regional EOC emergency response continues with Hood River County departments, our two Cities, two Ports, and network of health, law enforcement, Fire and EMS,

-in the EOC to

-keep our community safe, share resources, and plan for contingencies.
+in the EOC to help keep our community safe, share resources, address unmet needs and plan

 WHERE ARE WE NOW?

 For the latest news updates on COVID, wildfires